-- where $R_1 = R(G_1)$.
-The first term in (6) represents the thermodynamic effects - of a particular regional warming R_1 on H, given knowledge of D, whilst the - second term represents the dynamical effects of climate change.
-As already - discussed, the epistemic uncertainty in the latter can be very high, but is - representable through storylines.
-The simplest storyline is that dynamics - remains unchanged, in which case the conditionality in the second term drops - out and we are left with
+If R is taken to be a deterministic function of G, i.e. the uncertainty in R is considered to be mainly epistemic, then (5.5) simplifies to where $R_1 = R$ ( $G_1$ ).
+The first term in (5.6) represents the thermodynamic effects of a particular regional warming $R_1$ on H, given knowledge of D, while the second term represents the dynamical effects of climate change.
+As already discussed, the epistemic uncertainty in the latter can be very high, but is representable through storylines.
+The simplest storyline is that the dynamics remains unchanged, in which case the conditionality in the second term drops out and we are left with where P(D) can be based, for example, on observations.
+This is exactly the formulation of the 'surrogate climate change' methodology mentioned earlier, which is widely used in regional climate change simulations.
+However, one can certainly also specify different dynamical storylines to represent plausible changes in dynamics.
+Since (5.6) essentially describes the regional climate modelling paradigm, it may provide a useful framework for the construction of regional climate change information and the design of ensembles of simulations using regional climate models, including the representation of particularly extreme forms of internal variability.

-517

-$$P(H \mid D, R = R_1) P(D)$$

-, (7)
+$$P(H|D, R = R_1)P(D|G = G_1),$$ (5.6)